TOILmodular/EurorackChordSequencer/README.md

 # EurorackChordSequencer
-This project describes my built of a modular synthesizer 8-step cv sequencer module in the Eurorack format.
+This project gives some information about my built of a modular synthesizer 8-step CV sequencer module in the Eurorack format.
-The module is an extension of the sequencer module from @TimMJN , making use of an Arduino Nano.
+The module is an extension of the sequencer module from @TimMJN , making use of an Arduino Nano as the central control unit.

-You can check the GitHub project from @TimMJN here: http://github.com/TimMJN/Arduino-Sequencer
+You can check the GitHub project from TimMJN here: http://github.com/TimMJN/Arduino-Sequencer

 There are a few changes to the original design: